-Learn to roast chiles in the oven to add great, spicy flavor to any dish.
-Roast chiles this way are cheaper than the can and taste so much better!
+Learn to roast poblano peppers in the oven to add great, spicy flavor to any dish.
+They add the perfect smoky chile flavor to scrambles, enchiladas, casseroles, and tacos.

 Roast poblano peppers are a nice alternative to canned green chiles.
 Years ago diced green chiles were a regular in my pantry.
-Back when they were $0.25 a can.
-Today they are regularly over three times that early 1990’s cost!
-Sometimes I find them as high as $1.50 a can in my neighborhood.
+Back when they were cheap.
+Today I find them as high as $1.50 a can in my neighborhood.
 Using roasted poblanos instead is a refreshing alternative.

 Now, there is some culinary dispute over the poblano chile, most likely a regional difference.
 It’s often marketed as a pasilla.
-And that is how I first discovered it in my grocery store on Calle Real in Goleta, CA. However, technically, this is a poblano.
+However, technically, this is a poblano.
 A pasilla is actually a dried chilaca chile.
 There are many different chiles and heat levels.

 4. Place them in a covered dish, paper bag, or wrap in foil, whatever is easier, to steam the skins loose.
 Now it’s time to peel off the papery skins.

-Some peppers are really hot, some aren’t spicy at all.
+Keep in mind: Some peppers are really hot, some aren’t spicy at all.
 It’s a mixed bag.
-But, be careful, as the juices and seeds can leave oils on your hands that will burn.
+Be careful, as the juices and seeds can leave oils on your hands that will burn.
 You might want to wear gloves or plastic bags on your hands as you peel.

 Pull away skins, seeds, and the stem end from the main flesh of the pepper.
 I don’t mind if they tear because I usually use them chopped or sliced in my recipes.
 And I don’t worry about some straggling seeds.
 They help add some spice.

 You can store the roasted chiles in the refrigerator for up to 4 days in a covered container, or for 2 to 3 months in the freezer.
 Just be sure to chill them completely before placing them in the freezer.
 It’s so convenient to pull out home-roasted chiles for recipes!